 The Board of Assessors assesses all Real Estate within the County and after giving any real property owner whose property has been assessed an opportunity to be heard.
 The Board of Equalization shall hear and give consideration to such complaints and equalize and accomplish the end that the burden of taxation shall rest upon all citizens of Warren County.
 If any person assessed with local taxes, aggrieved by any such assessment and missed previously held hearings by the Board of Assessors and the Board of Equalization may within three (3) years from the last day of the tax year for which any such assessments is made, apply for relief to the Circuit Court of Warren County.

 The County Board of Supervisors sets the tax rate annually.
-The tax rate for 2013 is $0.59 per hundred and Warren County is currently on a twice a year billing basis with taxes due on June 5th and December 5th, payable to the County of Warren.
+The tax rate for 2017 is $0.65 per $100 (based on assessed value) and Warren County is currently on a twice a year billing basis with taxes due on June 5th and December 5th, payable to the County of Warren.